manishgcettb1/ga4gh-drs-compliance-checker/README.md

 # Install and run on local machine
 1. checkout the code
 2. make sure you have python installed on your machine.
-3. Run the DRS api locally (see above ) or update the drs_url
+3. Run the DRS api locally (see above ) or update the drs_url if different from http://localhost:5000/ga4gh/drs/v1
-4. Install the requirement.txt by running pip install -r requirements.txt
+4. Install the requirement.txt by running **pip install -r requirements.txt**
-5. execute drs_compliance_runner.py
+5. execute python main.py

 # Deploy using docker
-1. Build a Docker image for your Python application using the  command: docker build -t myrepo/ga4gh-drs-compliance-checker:latest.
-(Replace the 'myrepo' as required)
+1. Build a Docker image for your Python application using the  command: **docker build -t myrepo/ga4gh-drs-compliance-checker:latest .** (Replace the 'myrepo' as required)
-2. Push the Docker image to your Docker registry using the following command: docker push myrepo/ga4gh-drs-compliance-checker:latest
+2. Push the Docker image to your Docker registry using the following command: **docker push myrepo/ga4gh-drs-compliance-checker:lates**t
-3. Run the docker image docker run myrepo/ga4gh-drs-compliance-checker:latest python3
+3. Run the docker image using command: **docker run myrepo/ga4gh-drs-compliance-checker:latest**
 4. Above command will log the all specification test cases in terminal
-5. To run docker run myrepo/ga4gh-drs-compliance-checker:latest

 # Deploy to kubernetes cluster using k8s.yml